Darkfrobozz/stainless_testing/README.md

 }
 ```

-A property we know about squaring is that the result is always non-negative.
-We can express this property as a postcondition of the `square` function.
-To do this, we add an `ensuring` clause at the end of the function definition.
-Inside the `ensuring` clause, we write the property we want to verify.
-The property is a function that takes the result of the function as input and returns a boolean.
+A property of squaring is that the result is always non-negative.
+We can express this property as a **postcondition** using an `ensuring` clause at the end of the function definition.
+This clause specified a property that the function's result must satisfy.
+This property is written as a lambda that takes the result of the function as input and returns a boolean.

 ```scala
 def square(x: BigInt): BigInt = {